Transit-Oriented Development Policy and Guidelines

 - Adding to the municipal tax base

 This handbook is a general guide to help the public envision the development opportunities within DART station areas.
-Those interested in developing on or adjacent to DART-owned properties are encouraged to speak with DART and the planning departments of member cities in more detail about the opportunities, processes, and procedures specific to their project.
+Those interested in developing on or adjacent to DART-owned properties are encouraged to speak with DART and the planning departments of service area cities in more detail about the opportunities, processes, and procedures specific to their project.
 General development information is available via DART Economic Development and Planning at www.dart.org/economicdevelopment or by calling 214-749-2881.